Presidency of Theodore Roosevelt: Progressivism

 insistence upon the public responsibility of large corporations; publicity as a first remedy for trusts; regulation of railroad rates; mediation of the conflict of capital and labor; conservation of natural resources; and protection of the less fortunate members of society.

+While a progressive at heart, Roosevelt did not shirk from saluting the past of America, he made notable speeches at the Jamestown Exposition, the Louisiana Purchase Exposition, and he notably was the first Republican to visit Andrew Jackson's Hermitage, further cementing the fact that a new epoch had begun after the war between the states.